gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

   bytes plus 4.

 Protection Engines: variable length
-: In the INIT chunk this holds the list of protection engines in order of preference.
+: In the INIT chunk this holds the list of protection engines in descending order of preference, i.e. the most preferred comes first, and the least preferred last in this field.
 In the INIT-ACK chunk this holds a single chosen protection engine.
 Each protection engine is specified by a 16-bit unsigned integer.

 Padding: 0 or 16 bits
 : If the length of the Protection Engines field is not a multiple